saitaiky/notebook/docs/docs/other/life-in-the-uk.md

   - In 1832, the Reform Act had greatly increased the number of people with the right of vote, but the voting was based on ownership of property.
 This Act also abolished the *old pocket* and *rotten boroughs*.
   - In 1867, there was another Reform Act to create more urban seats in Parliament and reduced the amount of property that people needed to vote.
 - Acts of Parliament in 1870 and 1882 gave wives the right to keep their own earning and property, before that, those belonged to her husband automatically.
-- The Boer War of 1899 to 1902 took place in South Africa with settlers from the Netherlands called the Boers.
+- **The Boer War** of 1899 to 1902 took place in South Africa with settlers from the Netherlands called the Boers.
+- Export and import
   - In 19th, the UK produced more than half of the world's iron, coal and cotton cloth.
+  - Government promote policies of free trade by abolishing a number of taxes on imported goods during the Victorian Age

 :::infoIsambard Kingdom Brunel (1806-59) 布魯內爾
 Isambard Kingdom Brunel was originally from Portsmouth.
 He built tunnels, bridges, railway lines and ships.
 2 of his famous works